abhiabhi94/social-post-bot/README.md

 notifies the admin, on telegram about the post.

 - This application was built on `Python 3.7.5` and `Ubuntu 18.04.3 LTS`.
-- I have used `json` files to store secret credentials.
+- This application uses `json` files to store secret credentials.
 You may use other ways like `config` files, `environment variables`, etc. Just edit the code accordingly.

 ### Getting started: